Healthy Homes Assessment Alicetown

 Draught Stopping Alicetown

-Draughts increase the likelihood of less temperature in homes.
-A humid home is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts may lead to lower temperatures in households.
+A damp home will cost more to heat, which means wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it’s likely a crack or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air in or out from the home need the sealing.
-For example, if the open fireplace isn’t used it can cause draughts and should be sealed off.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.
+If you are able to feel external air entering or the sound of a clear draught emanating from a hole or gap that is, it is probably a gap or crack that needs sealing in some way.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air in or out of the house require sealing.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed from.
+Property managers and landlords are responsible for making sure that such draughts are squelched as far as imaginable.

-You don’t require to cover up holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the building as the house is heated and cools so that they can still be closed and opened instead of than securing.
-We will examine all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the building as the household heats and cools, so that they can still be closed and opened rather instead of being stuck.
+We will test all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections